aerni/statamic-advanced-seo/UPGRADE.md

   }
 ```

-### Type Names Changed

-All GraphQL type names have been updated to use "Set" instead of "Defaults":
+All type names have been updated to use "Set" instead of "Defaults":

 | Old Type Name | New Type Name |
 |---------------|---------------|